Menu

 For a complete list of past award winners, please click here

-These awards were given in April 2025
+These awards were given April 11, 2026

 Finlay Johnson Award - the highest award given by the Environmental Education Council of Ohio